 THE FIRST GOOD SAMARITAN AWARD TO DAYA BHAI

-Archbishop of Kottayam Mar Mathew Moolakkatt presided over the award distribution ceremony.
-Three people were also recognized in the function for their outstanding service.
+The award distribution ceremony was presided over by Archbishop of Kottayam, Mar Mathew Moolakkatt.
+Three individuals were acknowledged during the ceremony for their exceptional contributions.
 They are (1) Mr. P.U.
 Thomas, the leader of Nava Jeevan Trust in Kottayam, (2) Dr. Sunil M.S., Professor of Zoology at Catholicate College Pathanamthitta and NSS program coordinator of Mahatma Gandhi University, and (3) Sr. Anila Mathew F.C.C., director of Good Shepherd Health Education Centre & Dispensary in Karamadai, Coimbatore.

 The jury members were: (1) Dr. K.R.
 Viswambharan, I.A.S., Vice Chancellor of Kerala Agricultural University (Chairman), (2) Muraleedharan Thazhakkara, Program Executive of “Vayalum Veedum” program of All India Radio, (3) Dr. Raseena Padmam, head of Behavioral Science in Mahatma Gandhi University.